DeadPixelTest.org > How to test my screen for dead pixels?

 What to do after a dead pixel test?

 You've just run a dead pixel test and might have found one or more dead or stuck pixels on your screen.
 It is important to acknowledge what you can do next.
 When it comes to dealing with dead or stuck pixels, it's important to understand the limitations of fixing them.
 Dead pixels cannot be fixed, as the sub-pixels that make up the pixel are permanently damaged.
 However, stuck pixels, which are caused by a disruption in the circuitry of the sub-pixels, can often be fixed using software or manual techniques.
 You might read our article on how to fix dead or stuck pixels for more extensive information.
-Also, don't forget to let us know how your test went to help us gather statistics on the best and worst screen brands in the market.
+We also provide you with a dead pixel fixer:

 If neither of these methods work, or if the screen has a large number of dead pixels, it may be necessary to replace the screen.
 When considering this option, it's important to check the warranty of your screen and weigh the cost of a replacement screen against the cost of a new device.